A. Jesus is tempted in the wilderness.

 Then the devil took Him up into the holy city, set Him on the pinnacle of the temple, and said to Him, "If You are the Son of God, throw Yourself down.
 For it is written: 'He shall give His angels charge over you,' and, 'In their hands they shall bear you up, Lest you dash your foot against a stone.'"
 Jesus said to him, "It is written again, 'You shall not tempt the Lord your God.'"

 a.
-If You are the Son of God, throw Yourself down: Satan is tempting Jesus to “force” the Father into a supernatural event.
-Satan appeals to the desire within every man to sense approval from God and to have that approval publicly demonstrated.
+If You are the Son of God, throw Yourself down: Satan tempted Jesus to "force" the Father into a supernatural event.
+Satan appealed to the desire within every man to sense approval from God and to have that approval publicly demonstrated.

 i.
 Set Him on the pinnacle of the temple: The pinnacle of the temple arose some 200 feet from the floor of the Kidron Valley.
 A leap from there, and the appearance of the promised angelic protection, would be a remarkable spectacle.